xcodian/youtube-dl-web/README.md

 ### SSL

-The steps above describe running youtube-dl-web without SSL, meaning that all traffic sent to and from your webserver is over the internet!
+The steps above describe running youtube-dl-web without SSL, meaning that all traffic sent to and from your webserver is over the internet in the clear!

 It's not like there's that much sensitive data being sent over, but it's nice to have HTTPS support.